 One indication of a quality product is simply found in the warranty.
 If an item is poorly made, it will not have a very good warranty.
 Tools that are made well, of quality materials and construction, should have anything from a 5-year to a 25-year warranty.
 Some tools have a one-year limited warranty.
 Most consumers find these tools to be quite inferior.
 Other companies offer a lifetime warranty, but the fine print reveals that the warranty is limited after the first year of use.

 Ease of Use

 Most multi-tools require two-handed opening for most of the tools, simply because there are so many of them layered into the handles.
 However, even if the opening mechanism is stiff, it should still respond.
 Many craftsmen and contractors who use multi-tools have thick, work-stiffened fingers, and cannot handle thumb-nail opening of smaller tools.
 Therefore, those users may want to consider tools that have quick-release opening systems.
 Rough ridges on the edge of various tools may work for unlocking components, but the user needs to grip the tool to make sure there is nothing that will cut his palm while gripping it.

-The locking mechanism is even more important that the opening mechanism.
+The locking mechanism is even more important than the opening mechanism.
 When a tool is extended, the locking mechanism should hold the tool steady with no “give”.
 The tool being used should not, under any circumstances, close on its own.
 This can cause serious injury, even amputation, to the user.
 A slippery or weak lock is dangerous.

 Consumers looking for a good multi-tool should always look for one that has the tools necessary for his own general use.
 Someone who works with small items such as computer parts should look for tools that have fine tips in a less bulky handle.
 An outdoorsman will want at least one saw blade and a significant set of pliers in his tool.
 With the variety of tools on the market, there is no reason for the consumer to settle for a tool that doesn’t provide for his needs.

-Following are three reviews of popular multi-tool devices.
+The following are three reviews of popular multi-tool devices and our recommended products.